 PE

 We have two PE sessions each week.
-This term we will be working on our athletics skills of running, jumping and throwing.
-Where possible, PE will be outdoors on the school field so children will need their PE trainers.
+This term we will be working on basic skills in our indoor gymnastics sessions and outdoor games sessions.

 Please ensure that all PE kit is clearly labelled with your child's name.
 PE bags should be brought to school on Monday and taken home for a wash at the end of the week.